pierre-24/stdlite/docs/theory.md

     leading to the final expresssion.

-The remaining $(AA|BB)$ integrals are defined as Mataga–Nishimoto–Ohno–Klopman (MNOK) damped Coulomb operators, which are evaluated according to the type of bielectronic integral that they approximates:
+The remaining $(AA|BB)$ integrals are evaluated with Mataga–Nishimoto–Ohno–Klopman (MNOK) damped Coulomb operators, according to the type of bielectronic integral that they approximate:

 + For Coulomb-type integrals, $(ij|ab)$,